 Entering Congress in 1987, Louise Slaughter was the first woman to represent Western New York, and in 2007, became the first female chair of the Rules Committee.
-Slaughter was chairwoman of the Committee from 2007 to 2011 (110th-111th Congresses) and has also served as Ranking Member while in the minority party.
-Congresswoman Slaughter had an interest in addressing science and health-related issues as she has a background in microbiology and public health.
+Slaughter was chairwoman of the Committee from 2007 to 2011 (110th-111th Congresses) and also served as Ranking Member while in the minority party.
+Congresswoman Slaughter had an interest in addressing science and health-related issues given her background in microbiology and public health.

 John "Joe" Moakley(D-MA)